 I played games on Windows for over two decades.
-Then I ditched it for Linux and never looked back.
-This is basically a how-to for getting started with that.
+Then I ditched it for Linux and never looked back, and I think you should too.
+This is a how-to for getting started.

 Nobara